DamianStanger/codingInterview/README.md

 .net solutions designed to be a basis for code interviews

+## FooBar children's game (Basic C#) ##
+Based on Fizz Buzz below but with a new name so that people dont have Fizz Buzz baggage, and it makes it more difficult to google for solutions if given off line.
+The difference is that its structured more story like and will evolve and hopefully promote more testing. maybe. see my quick solution here: [DamoFooBar](https://github.com/DamianStanger/codingInterview/tree/DamoFooBar/FooBarInterview) Details and stories can be found in the separate readme.md

 ## Shapes Interview (Basic C#) ##
 This solution is designed to test very basic knowledge of C#.
 It does use unit tests using nunit, but the candidate does not really need to know about unit testing or nunit to do this.